MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 1. Go to the [NEO sites solution page](https://provisioning.sharepointpnp.com/details/3df8bd55-b872-4c9d-88e3-6b2f05344239).

-  - Provision the Pre-onboarding site (will link to specific look book page)
+  - Provision the New employee pre-onboarding site
-  - Provision the Corporate onboarding site (will link to specific look book page)
+  - Provision the New employee corporate onboarding site
-  - Provision the Department onboarding site (will link to specific look book page)
+  - Provision the New employee department onboarding site

 1. Navigate to the site you want to provision and select **Add to your tenant**.
 If you are not signed into to your tenant, the SharePoint look book will ask for your site collection admin credentials.